moritzzimmer/func/README.md

 - function code
 - build and deployment automation using make
 - IaaS using terraform modules ([terraform-aws-lambda](https://github.com/moritzzimmer/terraform-aws-lambda))
-- continuous integration/deployment providers like Travis
+- continuous integration using GitHub actions

 Func is in an early alpha stage so expect bugs and breaking changes but give it a try!